PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 Using the `append` method, data can be added to the BSON document.

-The `append` method utilizes the `@discardableResult` property.
+The `append` method uses the `@discardableResult` property.
 The result of the operation can be returned or ignored.

 If the result of the `append` operation is returned: